 How to Choose the Best Fabric for Workout and Yoga Clothing

-How to choose the best fitness fabric regarding workout and yoga clothing is key to helping you achieve your best workout including performance, comfort and looking your best of course!
-A lot has been written lately in the news regarding too thin fitness clothing fabric, “Pantsgate”, whereby women were revealing all their lady parts.
-This article is not about Pantsgate—this piece discusses/reviews what key fabric components will help create the best workout experience for you.
+Choosing the best fitness clothing is key to helping you achieve your best workout.
+It should deliver performance, comfort and allow you to look your best!
+A lot has been written lately in the news regarding too thin clothing fabric where women were revealing their lady parts.
+This article discusses/reviews what key fabric components will help create the best workout experience for you.
 According to Livestrong, the science of fitness clothing has come a long way since the days folks worked out in baggy cotton sweatshirts and knit leg warmers of previous.

-Key Factors to Consider When Choosing Fitness Fabric
+Key Factors to Consider When Choosing Fitness Clothing

-The first factor to consider when choosing workout out clothes is the type of exercise you’ll be doing.
+The first factor to consider is the type of exercise you’ll be doing.
 Sport-specific activewear is designed to take into account the types of movements that will be done and what type of fabric the wearer will need to stay comfortable and dry.
-For yoga and stretching, Lindsay Law of Overstock.com, points out that cotton/polyester and spandex are OK, less expensive fabrics for allowing the exerciser to bend easily.
-For high-impact cardiovascular exercises like running and aerobics, she recommends more durable, performance fabrics that are moisture wicking like nylon/cotton blends for staying dry while sweating.
+For yoga and stretching, Lindsay Law of Overstock.com, points out that cotton/polyester and spandex are OK, allowing the exerciser to bend easily.
+For high-impact cardiovascular exercises like running and aerobics, she recommends durable, performance fabrics that are moisture wicking like nylon/cotton blends for staying dry while sweating.

-When choosing workout clothing, fabric thickness is the next step to buying the best quality, best performing—and best look, because we know style counts too!
 Fabric “thickness” is rated by weight per linear foot within the garment industry.
-Weight can range on the low side from 180 GSM (grams per meter square) that you’ll find at the massive big box bricks and mortar discount stores upwards to 310 GSM.
+Weight can range on the low side from 180 GSM (grams per meter square) to 310 GSM.
 Fabric weight is important for many reasons beginning with keeping all your junk covered!
-Other downsides of thin fabric are that it provides very little compressive support and has poor “memory”.
-This means the fabric will stretch out and bag quickly–typically at the knees, waistline and tushy.
-Plus, too thin, less expensive fabric will not hold its coloring and last long.

 How to Choose the Best Fabric Content

-Make sure to read and check the fabric content before you make your purchase, because choosing the right fabric content will guarantee that your garments last longest, hold their color, hold you in and don’t bag and sag after a few washings.
+Make sure to read and check the fabric content before you make your purchase, because choosing the right fabric content will guarantee that your garments last the longest, hold their color, hold you in and don’t bag and sag after few washes.
 Choose garments made from nylon.
-Nylon is the most durable, strong and long lasting of all sportswear fabric.
-In fact nylon was developed years ago to mimic the softness and strength of silk.
-Avoid polyester as it is nylon’s cheap knock off that has little of nylon’s strength–not to mention that is tends to be significantly scratchier.
-Rayon is yet another poor relation that degrades quickly in the wash and has extremely poor breathability properties.
+Nylon is the most durable, strongest and long lasting of all sportswear fabric.
+In fact, it was developed years ago to mimic the softness and strength of silk.

 Today there are a wide variety of synthetic and natural fabrics to choose from that will keep you dry and prevent you from getting that “Soaked to the bone” look (unless of course you like that look).
-According to REI.com, avoid “Synthetic fibers that are, essentially, plastic—and virtually nonabsorbent.”
-Moisture travels along the surface of the fiber, but since it cannot be absorbed, the moisture from perspiration is then dispersed from the inside of piece of clothing and drawn to the outside of it, where it evaporates when it makes contact with the air.
 In addition to the material itself, a chemical finish is often applied to moisture-wicking clothing in order to enhance its performance, allowing it to quickly draw moisture along its nonabsorbent fibers and transport it to the garment’s exterior.
-Our superior fabric has certified sports performance Moisture Wicking and Anti-Bacterial properties.
+Our superior fabric has certified sports performance moisture wicking and anti-bacterial properties.

-*We do recommend that you NOT put fabric softeners when washing Moisture Wicking fitness clothing as this will dissolve/decrease the Moisture Wicking properties.
+*We do recommend that you do not put fabric softeners when washing moisture wicking clothing as this will dissolve/decrease its properties.
 To read more about how to best care for athletic clothing from ehow.com click here.

 Compression Fabric for Fitness Clothing